wudonghao/Hand-Segmentation/Readme.md

 ## Usage
 ### Test

+You can use " python test.py -h " to see more options.

+Simply test one image and rename the output by running

 " python test.py -i test1.jpg -o ouput1.jpg "

+Test multiple images by running

 " python test.py -i test1.jpg test2.jpg --model MODEL.pth "

+See the result in a plot by running

 " python test.py -i test1.jpg --viz "

 ### Training

-You can use " python train.py -h " to see more options
+You can use " python train.py -h " to see more options.
+(Default value of val_train percentage equals to 0.05)

 Simply train by running